essel-dev/jewcal/README.rst

 .. include_start_intro

-JewCal is a Jewish Calendar with holidays and fasts.
+JewCal is a Jewish Calendar for Diaspora and Israel with holidays and fasts.

+These holidays occur on the same dates every year, but the dates vary in the Gregorian calendar.
+JewCal makes it possible to convert Gregorian to Jewish dates and to get the holiday and fast details.

-One of the advantages of JewCal is using Boolean values to deduce if it is Shabbat or Yom Tov.
+One of the advantages of JewCal is using Boolean functions to deduce if it is *(Erev) Shabbat* or *Yom Tov* and if it is *Issur Melacha* (forbidden to work).

 The aim of JewCal is using it in other projects like `Home Assistant <https://www.home-assistant.io/>`_ with